Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 - Release notes detail changes and bugfixes

-- The I7 github repo (its README has links to the project’s individual components)
+- I7 github repo (has useful links to its individual components)

 Installation

 10.1.2 packages for Mac OS, Windows, or Linux (as RPM, .deb, or flatpak (Linux IDE installation notes).
-These include the IDEs; the zipped source code archives there do not.
+They include the IDEs; the zipped source code archives there do not.

 Building I7 from source (no IDE)